peterwittek/somoclu/README.md

 * Large maps of several hundred thousand neurons are feasible.
 * Integration with Databionic ESOM Tools.

+For more information, refer to the following paper:

+Peter Wittek (2013).
+Somoclu: An Efficient Distributed Library for Self-Organizing Maps. [arXiv:1305.1422](http://arxiv.org/abs/1305.1422).

 Usage
 ==
 Somoclu takes a plain text input file -- either dense or sparse data.
 Example files are included.